jreisinger/docs/data/notes/mngt/devops.md

 * Innovation Culture
 * Toyota Kata

+# The Three Ways

 "The Three ways" are the underpinning principles that all the DevOps patterns can be derived from.

-# The First Way - systems thinking
+## The First Way - systems thinking

 To maximaze left-to-right flow of work (from Dev to Ops to the customer) we need